Is Pet CBD Effective When Applied Topically?

-Most people seem to accept that giving a dog a CBD infused treat can help them with a variety of ailments.
-It makes sense due to giving pets medicine and other health-related items orally.
+Most people seem to accept that giving a dog a CBD infused bite or chew can help them with a variety of ailments.
+It makes sense – after all, it’s how we reward our furry friends.
 However, when it comes to scrapes, bumps, and itchy skin, most people reach for a hydrocortisone-based pet product.
 But there are some minuses with those types of products.
-Is pet CBD effective when applied topically?
+Will a CBD product work when applied topically?
 You bet it is!
 Here’s the science behind how CBD works with the largest organ a dog has, the skin.

 Human CBD Topical Applications